jmsett/Liquid-Gas-Transition-Studied-via-GEMCS/README.md

 paper_exp.dat, paper_theo.dat: Data points of the binodals in Verlet's paper, as mentioned in the report (experimental/numerical binodals).

+pressure.dat: Pressure numerical data for the gas and liquid phase.

-p_T.dat: Pressure data of the GEMCS for different temperatures.
+p_T.dat: Pressure data of the GEMCS for different temperatures, taking the average of liquid-gas pressure numerical results from pressure.dat.

 rho_avg.dat: data points for the liquid-gas average density for fit with the coexistence width line.